Where could maps take you?

 Statista online help video

-This short video from Statista gives a nice overview of the different search functionalities.
+This short video from Statista gives a nice overview of the different search functionalities:

 Access via https://www.statista.com/ or via the record on Library Search.
 (If you are accessing on campus, the platform will authenticate using IP address.
-If you are accessing off campus you will be taken through EzProxy so access should be seamless if you’ve logged in previously using your Campus ID and password).
+If you are accessing off campus you will be taken through EzProxy so access should be seamless if you’ve logged in previously using your Campus username and password).

 Spotlight on….. a-n: The Artist Information Company